-4.5 Exporting to and Importing from SPSS, SAS, and Stata Files
+5.5 Exporting to and Importing from SPSS, SAS, and Stata Files

 Now, you know how to export and import data from delimited files and Excel files.
-In the section, you will learn how to export and import data from other statistical software including SPSS, SAS, and Stata.
+In this section, you will learn how to export and import data from other statistical software including SPSS, SAS, and Stata.
 We will use the package haven, another member of the tidyverse family.

-4.5.1 Export and Import SPSS Files
+5.5.1 Export and Import SPSS Files

 Let’s first load the package haven, and prepare a data frame for exporting.